Islandora/documentation/docs/user-documentation/intro-to-claw.md

 * Fedora 3 experiences significant slowdown when repositories reach a large (millions) number of objects.
 Fedora 4 is much more scalable, and is specifically engineered to be horizontally scalable in ways that Fedora 3 cannot.

 ### Drupal
 [Drupal 8](https://www.drupal.org/8) has been officially released and development has begun on Drupal 9.
-Official Drupal policy will see Drupal 7 become unsupported when Drupal 9 is released, putting it int the same precarious territory as Fedora 3.
+Official Drupal policy will see Drupal 7 become unsupported when Drupal 9 is released, putting it in the same precarious territory as Fedora 3.

 Current Islandora CLAW development works with Drupal 7 as a front-end, but Islandora's CLAW's structure has been built with a pivot to Drupal 8 in mind from its very inception, and work is underway to ensure that when the Islandora community is ready to switch to Drupal 8, Islandora will be there with a solid Drupal 8/Fedora 4 platform.